bentjul-eng/kyc_risk_project/README.md

 - Secrets and environment config management via Azure Key Vault

-- Enhanced data lineage and governance with Purview (optional)

 #### Documentation
 All relevant diagrams are available in the docs/ folder: